TeasingSisyphus/CuttleAngular/README.md

 	-Client can request to be subscribed to a game

 NEXT:

-	-Enable Glasses Eights
+	-Enable One-Off Effects
-		-Create different pictures for glasses
-		-Either use different tag, or toggleable directive to make opponent's cards visible/not -Find a way to display the eight differently if it is glasses (change its img) -Enable One-Off Effects
 	-Clean up DOM
 		-Make space for hands and fields before they are filled with cards